DHadzic/SoftComputing/README.md

 ## Requirements

-Anaconda3
+Anaconda3 __
-opencv-python ( installed with pip for anaconda python interpreter )
+opencv-python ( installed with pip for anaconda python interpreter using command 'pip install opencv-python )

 ## Weights for YOLO dnn